dipy/dipy/README.rst

-Please see the developers' list at http://mail.scipy.org/mailman/listinfo/nipy-devel Please see the users' list at https://neurostars.org
+Please see the developers' list at http://mail.scipy.org/mailman/listinfo/nipy-devel Please see the users' forum at https://neurostars.org

 Code